open-source-flash/open-source-flash/README.md

 Flash is an important piece of Internet history and killing Flash means future generations can't access the past.
 Games, experiments and websites would be forgotten.

 Open sourcing Flash would be a good solution to keep Flash projects alive safely for archive reasons.
 Don't know how, but that's the beauty of open source: you never know what will come up after you go open source!
 There might be a way to convert swf/fla to HTML5/canvas/webgl/webassembly, or some might write a standalone player for it.
 Another possibility would be to have a separate browser.
-There's so many possibilities one can't even imagine.

 We understand that there are licenced components you can not release.
 Simply leave them out with a note explaining what was removed.
 We will either bypass them, or replace them with open source alternatives.